1.1. Contact details for submission

 - Summary of the novelty of the article and its impact on science and practice in the article research area.

-- It is very welcome if you can send a suggestion of 3 reviewers (affiliation should be other than your, at least one should be a foreign researcher), send it in such manner: Title, First name, Last Name, Affiliation, E-mail address, please attach them also in the online submission system at the “For the Editors” section.
+- It would be very welcome if you could send a suggestion of 3 reviewers (affiliation should be other than yours; at least one should be a foreign researcher), send it in such manner: Title, First name, Last Name, Affiliation, E-mail address, please attach them also in the online submission system at the “For the Editors” section.

 The following list will be useful during the final checking of an article prior to sending it to the journal for review: